0BananaBig0/from_gcc_to_cpp/docs/CPPPerface.md

    that need to **handle different data types** or for **dynamic memory allocation**.
-3. However, because a `void` pointer does not have a specific type associated with it, you **cannot dereference it directly without first casting it to a specific pointer type**.
+3. However, because a `void` pointer does not have a specific type associated with it, the compiler lacks sufficient information to determine how much memory to allocate for objects of that type.
+As a result, you **cannot dereference it directly without first casting it to a specific pointer type**.
 4. Functions like **`malloc`** and **`calloc`** **return `void` pointer** which must be cast to the appropriate type.
 5. `void*` is **a void pointer**.
 But `void (*)` is **invalid** in C++.